jacoffee/hdfs-tree/README.md

 ## Documentation

-Possible parameters you can pass with HDFSTree are as follows:
+Possible parameters you can pass with hdfs-tree are as follows:

 ```bash
 Usage: hdfs-tree [OPTION]